ballerina-attic/module-ballerinax-jira/README.md

 ```

-## Working with Jira endpoint actions
+## Working with Jira connector actions

-All actions of Jira Endpoint are **single-return type actions**, which will returns either response or an error.
+All actions of Jira Connector are **single-return type actions**, which will returns either response or an error.
 Response can be either a `ballerina record` or a boolean value,depending on the context.
 Error response is also a ballerina record of type`JiraConnectorError`.

 If a action was successfull, then the requested struct object or boolean `true` response will be returned or otherwise
-will returns an Endpoint error with error message,error type and cause.
+will returns an Connector error with error message,error type and cause.

 ### Example
 * Request